eradman/entr/README.md

 and reopening it using the same pathname.
 Since there may be a delay while the new file is renamed a retry loop is employed.

+Editors such as VIM support many nifty file processing facilities, but command line instructions still require a terminal.
+I frequently use VIM in scripting, so `entr` always attempts to open a TTY before entering it's event loop. `xargs` on BSD provides this functionality using the `-o` flag.

 Related Projects
 ----------------